Mary Coustas: Television

+Theatre

 Personal life

-Coustas was born in the Melbourne suburb of Collingwood.
+In 1964, Coustas was born in the Melbourne suburb of Collingwood.
+Her parents in 1960 married in East Melbourne and both originate from Florina.
+Her father Sterios is from the village of Nymfaio and her mother Theofani (née Efthimiathis) from Mesokampos.

 Coustas married George Betsis in 2005.
-After 6 years of in vitro fertilisation, their first child was stillborn at 22 weeks.
+After six years of in vitro fertilisation, their first child was stillborn at 22 weeks.
 In August 2013, Coustas and her husband announced in an interview with 60 Minutes that she was 22 weeks pregnant and expecting their second child in early December 2013.
 Their daughter Jamie was born on 28 November 2013.